Faculty eligibility standards

 Performance in previous roles will need to be substantiated by evidence of appropriate outputs (publications, reports, presentations) and referees reports.

 Masters by Research and the Doctor of Medical Science

 H2A is the minimum academic standard for the Doctor of Medical Science and all Masters by Research degrees of the Faculty.
 Cases for H2A equivalence are not accepted.

 For other entry requirements, refer to specific course entries in the University Handbook.

-To be eligible for graduate research scholarships in the Faculty of Medicine, Dentistry and Health Sciences, you must meet S1 or S1E standard and you must normally have a scholarship score of 80 or higher.
+To be considered for graduate research scholarships in the Faculty of Medicine, Dentistry and Health Sciences, you must meet meet the faculty's graduate research degree entry requirements.

-Students with H2A are not eligible for scholarships with two exceptions:
+Students with H2A will not be considered for scholarships with two exceptions:

 - Graduate research students applying for Fay Marles Scholarships

 - Graduate research students identifying as indigenous Australians.

 - English is the language of instruction and assessment across the University of Melbourne.